Turtlemint

 Objectives of IPO

-1. The company’s IPO has two parts: a fresh issue of shares worth ₹660.72 crore, and an offer for sale of up to 2.86 crore (28,608,992) equity shares by existing shareholders.
-The money from the fresh issue will go to the company to fund its plans, while the money from the offer for sale will go fully to the shareholders who are selling, including promoters Anand Rohidas Prabhudesai and Dhirendra Nalin Mahyavanshi, and investors like Nexus Ventures IV and Peak XV Partners Investments.
-The company says it will use the fresh issue money for the specific goals below.
+1. Turtlemint is coming out with an Initial Public Offering (IPO) worth ₹882.67 crore.
+The IPO includes a fresh issue of shares worth ₹660.72 crore (75% of the total IPO money) and an offer for sale (OFS) of up to ₹221.95 crore.
+The money raised through the fresh issue will go directly to Turtlemint to support its growth and operations.
+In contrast, the money from the OFS will go to existing shareholders who are selling part of their stake, including founders Anand Rohidas Prabhudesai and Dhirendra Nalin Mahyavanshi, along with investors such as Nexus Ventures IV, Ltd. and Peak XV Partners Investments V. The funds from the fresh issue will be used for the following purposes:

 Financial Performance of Turtlemint